PATILYASHH/factorial-of-numbers-in-c/README.md

-# Student Management System

-This is a simple command-line program written in C for managing student data.
-It allows users to add new student information, retrieve existing student information based on roll number, and exit the program.
+# Factorial Calculator

+This is a simple C program that calculates the factorial of a given non-negative integer.

 ## Features

-- Add student data including name, roll number, contact details, email, parent's contact, and fees information.
-- Calculate remaining fees based on the stream chosen by the student and the amount of fees paid.
-- Retrieve student information by entering the roll number.
+- Calculates the factorial of a number entered by the user.
+- Handles input validation for non-negative integers.
+- Allows the user to retry with a new input if desired.

+## Requirements

+- C compiler (e.g., GCC, Clang)

-## How to Use
+## Usage

+1. Clone the repository or download the source code.
-1. Compile the program using a C compiler.
+2. Compile the program using a C compiler.
+For example, using GCC:

+    ```bash
+    gcc factorial.c -o factorial
+    ```

-2. Run the compiled executable.
+3. Run the compiled executable:
-3. Follow the prompts to add or retrieve student information.

-## File Structure
-- `main.c`: Contains the main program logic and function definitions.
-- `readme.md`: This file, providing an overview of the project.
+    ```bash
+    ./factorial
+    ```

+4. Enter a non-negative integer when prompted.
+5. The program will output the factorial of the entered number.
+6. Optionally, you can choose to retry with a new input by entering `1` when prompted.

-## Contributing
+## Example

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Enter a number to find factorial: 5
+Factorial of 5 is 120

+Do you want to retry?
+(Enter 1 for yes, 0 for no): 1 Enter a number to find factorial: 8
+Factorial of 8 is 40320

+Do you want to retry?
+(Enter 1 for yes, 0 for no): 0 Exiting program.
+Goodbye!